ajmavrick/Get_and_Clean_Data_Assignment/CodeBook.md

 The variables in activity_subjectID_summary.txt are shown below.

-Column  Name
+Column  Name					Type
-1	activity
+1	activity				Factor with 6 levels
-2	subjectID
+2	subjectID				Integer (1 to 30)
-3	Average of fBodyAcc-mean()-X
+3	Average of fBodyAcc-mean()-X		Numeric
-4	Average of fBodyAcc-mean()-Y
+4	Average of fBodyAcc-mean()-Y		Numeric
-5	Average of fBodyAcc-mean()-Z
+5	Average of fBodyAcc-mean()-Z		Numeric
-6	Average of fBodyAcc-std()-X
+6	Average of fBodyAcc-std()-X		Numeric
-7	Average of fBodyAcc-std()-Y
+7	Average of fBodyAcc-std()-Y		Numeric
-8	Average of fBodyAcc-std()-Z
+8	Average of fBodyAcc-std()-Z		Numeric
-9	Average of fBodyAccJerk-mean()-X
+9	Average of fBodyAccJerk-mean()-X	Numeric
-10	Average of fBodyAccJerk-mean()-Y
+10	Average of fBodyAccJerk-mean()-Y	Numeric
-11	Average of fBodyAccJerk-mean()-Z
+11	Average of fBodyAccJerk-mean()-Z	Numeric
-12	Average of fBodyAccJerk-std()-X
+12	Average of fBodyAccJerk-std()-X		Numeric
-13	Average of fBodyAccJerk-std()-Y
+13	Average of fBodyAccJerk-std()-Y		Numeric
-14	Average of fBodyAccJerk-std()-Z
+14	Average of fBodyAccJerk-std()-Z		Numeric
-15	Average of fBodyAccMag-mean()
+15	Average of fBodyAccMag-mean()		Numeric
-16	Average of fBodyAccMag-std()
+16	Average of fBodyAccMag-std()		Numeric
-17	Average of fBodyBodyAccJerkMag-mean()
+17	Average of fBodyBodyAccJerkMag-mean()	Numeric
-18	Average of fBodyBodyAccJerkMag-std()
+18	Average of fBodyBodyAccJerkMag-std()	Numeric
-19	Average of fBodyBodyGyroJerkMag-mean()
+19	Average of fBodyBodyGyroJerkMag-mean()	Numeric
-20	Average of fBodyBodyGyroJerkMag-std()
+20	Average of fBodyBodyGyroJerkMag-std()	Numeric
-21	Average of fBodyBodyGyroMag-mean()
+21	Average of fBodyBodyGyroMag-mean()	Numeric
-22	Average of fBodyBodyGyroMag-std()
+22	Average of fBodyBodyGyroMag-std()	Numeric
-23	Average of fBodyGyro-mean()-X
+23	Average of fBodyGyro-mean()-X		Numeric
-24	Average of fBodyGyro-mean()-Y
+24	Average of fBodyGyro-mean()-Y		Numeric
-25	Average of fBodyGyro-mean()-Z
+25	Average of fBodyGyro-mean()-Z		Numeric
-26	Average of fBodyGyro-std()-X
+26	Average of fBodyGyro-std()-X		Numeric
-27	Average of fBodyGyro-std()-Y
+27	Average of fBodyGyro-std()-Y		Numeric
-28	Average of fBodyGyro-std()-Z
+28	Average of fBodyGyro-std()-Z		Numeric
-29	Average of tBodyAcc-mean()-X
+29	Average of tBodyAcc-mean()-X		Numeric
-30	Average of tBodyAcc-mean()-Y
+30	Average of tBodyAcc-mean()-Y		Numeric
-31	Average of tBodyAcc-mean()-Z
+31	Average of tBodyAcc-mean()-Z		Numeric
-32	Average of tBodyAcc-std()-X
+32	Average of tBodyAcc-std()-X		Numeric
-33	Average of tBodyAcc-std()-Y
+33	Average of tBodyAcc-std()-Y		Numeric
-34	Average of tBodyAcc-std()-Z
+34	Average of tBodyAcc-std()-Z		Numeric
-35	Average of tBodyAccJerk-mean()-X
+35	Average of tBodyAccJerk-mean()-X	Numeric
-36	Average of tBodyAccJerk-mean()-Y
+36	Average of tBodyAccJerk-mean()-Y	Numeric
-37	Average of tBodyAccJerk-mean()-Z
+37	Average of tBodyAccJerk-mean()-Z	Numeric
-38	Average of tBodyAccJerk-std()-X
+38	Average of tBodyAccJerk-std()-X		Numeric
-39	Average of tBodyAccJerk-std()-Y
+39	Average of tBodyAccJerk-std()-Y		Numeric
-40	Average of tBodyAccJerk-std()-Z
+40	Average of tBodyAccJerk-std()-Z		Numeric
-41	Average of tBodyAccJerkMag-mean()
+41	Average of tBodyAccJerkMag-mean()	Numeric
-42	Average of tBodyAccJerkMag-std()
+42	Average of tBodyAccJerkMag-std()	Numeric
-43	Average of tBodyAccMag-mean()
+43	Average of tBodyAccMag-mean()		Numeric
-44	Average of tBodyAccMag-std()
+44	Average of tBodyAccMag-std()		Numeric
-45	Average of tBodyGyro-mean()-X
+45	Average of tBodyGyro-mean()-X		Numeric
-46	Average of tBodyGyro-mean()-Y
+46	Average of tBodyGyro-mean()-Y		Numeric
-47	Average of tBodyGyro-mean()-Z
+47	Average of tBodyGyro-mean()-Z		Numeric
-48	Average of tBodyGyro-std()-X
+48	Average of tBodyGyro-std()-X		Numeric
-49	Average of tBodyGyro-std()-Y
+49	Average of tBodyGyro-std()-Y		Numeric
-50	Average of tBodyGyro-std()-Z
+50	Average of tBodyGyro-std()-Z		Numeric
-51	Average of tBodyGyroJerk-mean()-X
+51	Average of tBodyGyroJerk-mean()-X	Numeric
-52	Average of tBodyGyroJerk-mean()-Y
+52	Average of tBodyGyroJerk-mean()-Y	Numeric
-53	Average of tBodyGyroJerk-mean()-Z
+53	Average of tBodyGyroJerk-mean()-Z	Numeric
-54	Average of tBodyGyroJerk-std()-X
+54	Average of tBodyGyroJerk-std()-X	Numeric
-55	Average of tBodyGyroJerk-std()-Y
+55	Average of tBodyGyroJerk-std()-Y	Numeric
-56	Average of tBodyGyroJerk-std()-Z
+56	Average of tBodyGyroJerk-std()-Z	Numeric
-57	Average of tBodyGyroJerkMag-mean()
+57	Average of tBodyGyroJerkMag-mean()	Numeric
-58	Average of tBodyGyroJerkMag-std()
+58	Average of tBodyGyroJerkMag-std()	Numeric
-59	Average of tBodyGyroMag-mean()
+59	Average of tBodyGyroMag-mean()		Numeric
-60	Average of tBodyGyroMag-std()
+60	Average of tBodyGyroMag-std()		Numeric
-61	Average of tGravityAcc-mean()-X
+61	Average of tGravityAcc-mean()-X		Numeric
-62	Average of tGravityAcc-mean()-Y
+62	Average of tGravityAcc-mean()-Y		Numeric
-63	Average of tGravityAcc-mean()-Z
+63	Average of tGravityAcc-mean()-Z		Numeric
-64	Average of tGravityAcc-std()-X
+64	Average of tGravityAcc-std()-X		Numeric
-65	Average of tGravityAcc-std()-Y
+65	Average of tGravityAcc-std()-Y		Numeric
-66	Average of tGravityAcc-std()-Z
+66	Average of tGravityAcc-std()-Z		Numeric
-67	Average of tGravityAccMag-mean()
+67	Average of tGravityAccMag-mean()	Numeric
-68	Average of tGravityAccMag-std()
+68	Average of tGravityAccMag-std()		Numeric